jeon11/academic-kickstart/content/project/sap/index.md

 ## <h style="font-family:georgia"> Impact </h>
 - **Validated** major research findings that matched with previous research.
 - **Provided high-level recommendations** to address major pain points to stakeholders involving UX framework team, sourcing product team, procurement organization, PM, and dev team.
-- **Set the foundation** for the next stage of the design process which involves ideating and concept testing.
+- **Set the foundation** for the next stage of the design process which involves ideation and concept testing.

 ## <h style="font-family:georgia"> Research Question </h>
 > <p style="font-size: 16pt"><mark><em>"What are the different use cases that involve comparing data in sourcing?"<br><br>